-Among the variety of KTSW specialty shows and music programming for the avid music listener to enjoy, there is Rolas, a Spanish rock music program hosted by Luis Guerrero every Wednesday from 10 p.m. to 12 a.m.
+Among the variety of KTSW specialty shows for the avid music listener to enjoy, there is Rolas, a Spanish rock music program hosted by Luis Guerrero every Wednesday from 10 p.m. to 12 a.m.

-With more than 38,694 Texas State students, many of which share similar Spanish backgrounds and cultures, representation and inclusion is imperative.
+With more than 38,661 Texas State students, many of which share similar Spanish backgrounds and cultures, representation and inclusion is imperative.
 According to KTSW’s website, Rolas is the station’s only Spanish music program that features a variety of rock music.
-From punk rock to indie twee pop, to even heavy metal and traditional folk rock, it is all in Spanish.
+From punk rock to indie twee pop, to even heavy metal and traditional folk rock, every song is in Spanish.
 Guerrero is a DJ for KTSW and has been hosting Rolas for almost two years.
-The name Rolas is Spanish slang for ‘songs,’ and Guerrero says his mother is actually the genius behind the specialty show’s title.
+The name ‘Rolas’ is Spanish slang for ‘songs,’ and Guerrero says his mother is actually the genius behind the specialty show’s title.

 Rolas has been an essential part of KTSW not only for its content but because of its outreach as a bilingual speciality show.
 During the program, Guerrero will speak to the audience as if he were addressing a longtime friend.
-For those who may not speak or understand Spanish, the show can serve as both entertainment and a learning experience.
-Guerrero combines both English and Spanish in a way that welcomes the audience rather than driving them away simply because of the language barrier.
-Listening to music has also been known to be a great way to learn Spanish.
+For those who may not speak or understand Spanish, the show can serve as both a learning experience and entertainment.
+Guerrero combines both English and Spanish in a way that welcomes the audience rather than driving them away because of the language barrier.
 In this way, audience members can pick up on some of the Spanish phrases given the context and language switch.

 Sami Dugdale, program director at KTSW, says Guerrero’s authenticity and good-nature can be felt both on and off air, and the show’s bilingual aspect is what makes Rolas unique.